cscart/docs/user_guide/look_and_feel/templates/index.rst

 Templates
 *********

-This section provides a facility to edit the source code of the theme files directly from a web browser.
+The **Design → Templates** section provides a facility to edit the source code of the theme files directly from a web browser.

 .. note ::